AshSama12/online-shoppers-purchasing-intention-dataset-analyze/README.md

 1. **K-means Clustering:**
    - Implemented K-means clustering algorithm.
    - Determined the optimal number of clusters using the elbow method.
-   - Evaluated clustering performance using Silhouette Score, Calinski-Harabasz Score, and Davies-Bouldin Score.
+   - Evaluated clustering performance using the Silhouette Score, Calinski-Harabasz Score, and Davies-Bouldin Score.
    - Visualized clusters and cluster centers.

 2. **Gaussian Mixture Model (GMM):**
    - Implemented GMM using the Expectation-Maximization (EM) algorithm.
    - Initialized parameters and trained the GMM model.
-   - Evaluated clustering performance using Silhouette Score, Calinski-Harabasz Score, and Davies-Bouldin Score.
+   - Evaluated clustering performance using the Silhouette Score, Calinski-Harabasz Score, and Davies-Bouldin Score.
    - Visualized clusters and convergence.

 ## Results